giang-nguyentbk/dbengine/README.md

 + databaseif:
 	- Define database interfaces (maybe template class or visitor,...) to get value of a given matching key.

+5. TODO
++ Apply binary encryption using RSA, AES,...
++ Add one more field (maybe 1 byte) after DB Revision, to check if it's encrypted or not.

 ```

 ![](./assets/dbengine-test.png?raw=true)